dzackgarza/Notes/Class_Notes/Real Analysis/Chapter 6.md

 Show that step functions are integrable.

+How to show a function is not integrable:

 # 6.3: Properties of Integrals

 Show ability to split integral at intermediate point (additivity).